Overview

 Michael Meyer, Wirtschaftsuniversität Wien

-Roseanne Mirabella, Seton Hall University
+Roseanne Mirabella, Kean University

 Francie Ostrower, University of Texas at Austin